Rose Hill Marple railway station: History

-Most services since the late 1980s were operated with Class 142 Pacer diesel multiple units but, given their withdrawal from service in 2019/20, they are now run by Class 150s, Class 156s and Class 195s.
+Most services since the late 1980s were operated with Class 142 Pacer diesel multiple units but, following their withdrawal from service in 2019/20, they are now run by s, s and s.

 From 13 December 2010, Rose Hill Marple gained an extra second service per hour off-peak, due to the diversion of a service which previously turned back at Marple station.

 In July 2020, Northern informed local residents that services between Manchester Piccadilly and Rose Hill Marple would not operate between 14 September and 14 December 2020, due to the impact of the COVID-19 pandemic on their operations.
-Although disruption occurred, the service is now running again frequently.
+Services were restored afterwards.

 Facilities

 Rose Hill Marple is a park and ride station, with its own 80-space car park.
-There is a ticket office, which is open on weekday mornings from 6:20 until 12:50; there is also a ticket machine at the station.
+There is a ticket office, which is open on weekdays from 6:20 until 12:50; there is also a ticket machine at the station.
 The covered area provides a shelter with a three-seater bench.
 The original waiting room can be accessed during ticket office opening hours.

 In addition to exposed railings around the station area, three secure bicycle lockers are provided at the north end of the platform, which require a 'BLUC' key for use.

 Railway Road gives access to the Middlewood Way, a shared-use path for walkers, cyclists and horse-riders, which follows the line's previous route to Macclesfield.
 The initial section of this route was tarmacked and given street lighting in 2006; this was to encourage its use by residents of local residential developments in reaching the station and Stockport Road.